toxicpr0xy/urlchecker/README.md

 # urlchecker
 A simple python script that returns the status code of a given list of URLs

-# PS
-URLs must start with "http://" or "https://"
+* URLs must start with "http://" or "https://"